 Denon Home multiroom range

-A brief visit to Denon’s website makes clear how revered the Japanese giants’ AV and HiFi offerings have been in recent years, picking up a dazzling array of awards from across the globe for their efforts.
-But it isn’t just their AV receivers and HiFi amplifiers that have the wowed the critics – their ‘HEOS’ wireless multi-room system has also seen praise from all corners in recent years.
+A brief visit to Denon’s website makes clear how revered the Japanese giant’s AV and hi-fi offerings have been in recent years, picking up a dazzling array of awards from across the globe for its efforts.
+But it isn’t just its AV receivers and hi-fi amplifiers that have the wowed the critics – the HEOS wireless multiroom system has also seen much praise from all corners.

-For 2020, Denon have introduced new, self-contained wireless speakers that form part of a new range, ‘Home’.
-Whilst these speakers are fully compatible with pre-existing HEOS setups, Home is a simplified take on wireless speakers – and one that allows Denon to focus on what the products were designed for in the first place: playing music, and playing it well!
+Recently, Denon introduced self-contained wireless speakers that form part of the Home range.
+While these speakers are fully compatible with pre-existing HEOS set-ups, Home is a simplified take on wireless speakers – and one that allows Denon to focus on what the products were designed for in the first place: playing music, and playing it well!

-The Home 150 is compact – very compact, measuring just shy of 19cm in height and a tiny 12cm in both depth and width.
-But, beneath this dinky exterior, Denon have packed a 25mm tweeter and an 89mm woofer, and it packs a punch that belies its diminutive size.
-Having started life as a dedicated 2-channel hifi brand, Denon know the importance of quality components, and the inclusion of two high-quality digital amplifiers, as well as a top DAC, mean that the Home 150 kicks out plenty of sound, and can also handle Hi-Res audio streaming of ALAC and DSD, too!
+The Home 150 is compact – very compact – measuring just shy of 19cm in height and a tiny 12cm in both depth and width.
+But, beneath this dinky exterior, Denon has packed a 25mm tweeter and an 89mm woofer so it packs a punch that belies its diminutive size.
+Having started life as a dedicated 2-channel hi-fi brand, Denon knows the importance of quality components, and the inclusion of two high-quality digital amplifiers, as well as a top DAC, means that the Home 150 kicks out plenty of sound, and can also handle Hi-Res Audio streaming of ALAC and DSD, too!

 The Denon Home 350

-Last, but certainly not least, the Home 350 – the biggest and baddest of the bunch!
+Last of the speakers, but certainly not least, is the Home 350 – the biggest and baddest of the bunch!
 With six drive units, the 350 equals the 250 – but these drivers are all driven from dedicated amplifiers, rather than running passively like two of the Home 250s.
-At 295mm in width and 216mm in height, the Home 350 is perfect for larger rooms, dedicated listening areas – or just for anyone who wants to go loud without the speakers feeling the strain!
-And if this still isn’t enough for you, all three of the models can be set as stereo pairs, allowing you to combine two speakers into a L+R configuration, just like a traditional hifi system!
+At 295mm in width and 216mm in height, the Home 350 is perfect for larger rooms, dedicated listening areas, or just for anyone who wants to go loud without the speakers feeling the strain!
+And if this still isn’t enough for you, all three of the models can be set as stereo pairs, allowing you to combine two speakers into a L+R configuration, just like a traditional hi-fi system!

-A streaming speaker isn’t much without music to stream, and the Home range has access to a huge number of streaming services, including Amazon Music HD, Spotify (and using Spotify Connect), Tidal, Deezer and many more.
+A streaming speaker isn’t much without music to stream, and the Home range has access to a huge number of streaming services, including Amazon Music HD, Spotify / Spotify Connect, Tidal, Deezer and many more.
 There’s also access to the TuneIn radio app, with its unrestricted access to 20,000+ internet radio stations from across the planet.

-So that’s Denon’s Home range, and to give credit where credit is due, Denon have persevered with the HEOS system, continuing to push forward and innovate when other companies decided to give it 12 months and walk away.
-Home as an addition to HEOS is a further improvement and refinement of an excellent system, and one that anybody that’s thinking they’d like a multi-room setup should absolutely audition for themselves.
-If sound quality is your priority (and it really should be) the Denon is an absolute must listen.
+So that’s Denon’s Home range, which as an addition to HEOS is a further improvement and refinement of an excellent system, and one that anybody that’s thinking they’d like a multiroom set-up should absolutely audition for themselves.
+If sound quality is your priority (and it really should be) the Denon Home series is an absolute must listen.
 Well done, Denon!

-Find out more about the Denon Home series.
+Find out more about the Denon Home series here.

 Author: Chris, Liverpool store